-That is exactly why Patricia Mulvey created Local Thyme….to make using your veggies easier, tastier, less time consuming and GUILT-FREE!
+People love the excitement of that first CSA box, but by the 7th one, you might start to run out of steam.
+You may find yourself saying “what is that strange vegetable” or “kale, again!”
+That is exactly why Patricia Mulvey created Local Thyme….to make using your veggies easier, tastier, less time consuming and WASTE-FREE!
 Her love of food and culinary expertise will make all your kohlrabi, radishes, and tomatoes disappear, and not into the compost.

-Partnering with local farmers, Local Thyme develops menu plans that support their productions and equip their customers to make the most of their ever-changing seasonal harvest.
-Local Thyme also offers plans for people who shop other seasonal sources, including farmer’s markets, food co-ops and local food retailers.
+Partnering with CSA farmers, Local Thyme develops meal plans that support their productions and equip their customers to make the most of their ever-changing seasonal harvest.
+Local Thyme also offers memberships for people who shop other seasonal sources, including farmer’s markets, food co-ops and local food retailers, or who garden.

 Changing the world starts at home, and Local Thyme makes it easy and delicious to shop, cook, and eat sustainably.
 Expanding people’s veggie vocabularies and helping them to cook with local and seasonal ingredients — these are the things that Local Thyme does best.